-We are honoured to be hosting you and your family this summer.
+We are honoured to be hosting you and your family next summer.
 We know that any new experience can be daunting.
 Once you’ve arrived at Camp and are all set up, any stress will vanish and you’ll be having the time of your life together!

 Camp Kindling is a family-only event so everyone is in the same mindset.
 The atmosphere is very friendly and welcoming!
 It’s part festival, part adventure holiday, and a very unique experience.
 This guide will give you an overview of what to expect and give you some tips and tricks on how to make the most of it.